auth0/docs/articles/connections/passwordless/index.md

 ## Tutorials

-Checkout the following tutorials for a step by step guide on how to implement passwordless authentication in the different scenarios:
+See the following tutorials for a step-by-step guide on how to implement passwordless authentication for each of these scenarios:

 ### Passwordless on Single Page Apps